Learn how to become a top woman leader in India with this list of 12 leadership qualities and skills to help women leaders succeed.

 Leadership skills do not grow out of a sudden epiphany.
 Though you might come up with great ideas, being a good leader also means being a life-long learner.

-Reading leadership books for women, attending leadership training seminars, learning from mentors, and participating in corporate women’s leadership programs can all help you in developing leadership skills.
+Reading leadership books for women, learning from mentors, and participating in corporate women’s leadership programs will also help you develop leadership skills.

 6. Conflict management and resolution